-Growing your own pecans is an attractive idea if you have plenty of space—not just for one tree but for two, as pecan trees require cross-pollination from other pecan trees to produce a good crop.
+Growing your own pecans is an attractive idea if you have plenty of space—not just for one tree but for two or even three because pecan trees require cross-pollination from other pecan trees to produce a good crop.

-Pecan trees shed flowers, leaves, and branches, which some people consider messy.
-If you don’t mind the litter and like the idea of a native tree that will supply you with pecans for your Thanksgiving pie in a few years, read on how to grow a pecan tree.
+Pecan trees shed flowers, leaves, and branches, which some people consider to be too messy.
+If you don’t mind the litter and like the idea of a native tree that will supply you with pecans for your Thanksgiving pie in a few years, here's how to grow a pecan tree.

 |Botanical Name||Carya illinoinensis|